xiix0/scam/README.md

-You will be married within a year.
+You will live a long, healthy, happy life and make bags of money.